-The Early Intervention Transformation Programme (EITP) is a Delivering Social Change (DSC) / Atlantic Philanthropies Signature Programme which is funded jointly by five government Departments (DoH, DE, DoJ, DfC and DfE) DSC and Atlantic Philanthropies.
-Implementation commenced in April 2014 and it will end in March 2020.
-EITP aims to transform ways of working through embedding early intervention knowledge and evidence based approaches to commissioning and delivering services for children, young people and families in order to achieve better outcomes.
+The Early Intervention Transformation Programme (EITP) was a Delivering Social Change (DSC) / Atlantic Philanthropies Signature Programme, funded jointly by five government Departments (DoH, DE, DoJ, DfC and DfE) DSC and Atlantic Philanthropies.
+Implementation commenced in April 2014 and it ended in March 2020.
+EITP aimed to transform ways of working through embedding early intervention knowledge and evidence based approaches to commissioning and delivering services for children, young people and families in order to achieve better outcomes.

-The EITP Work Stream Four Project will deliver Trauma Informed Practice Training across a multi-agency workforce.
-The training has been informed by international research that has been published within the SBNI/QUB Evidence Review reports which are now available on the SBNI website.
+The EITP Work Stream Four Project delivered Trauma Informed Practice Training across a multi-agency workforce.
+The training was informed by international research that has been published within the SBNI/QUB Evidence Review reports which are available on the SBNI website.
 To download the reports please visit the resource page on the SBNI website.

-The training will provide participants with a better understanding of the extent to which children and young people in Northern Ireland are impacted by Adverse Childhood Experiences (ACEs) and the practice skills that can be applied to mitigate the impact of trauma as a result of childhood adversity.
-This will also strengthen the understanding of ACEs among professionals working with children and adults, including those involved in child protection, and in the wider community.
+The training provides participants with a better understanding of the extent to which children and young people in Northern Ireland are impacted by Adverse Childhood Experiences (ACEs) and the practice skills that can be applied to mitigate the impact of trauma as a result of childhood adversity.
+This also strengthens the understanding of ACEs among professionals working with children and adults, including those involved in child protection, and in the wider community.

-The EITP Work Stream Four has five business areas that it will concentrate on for training the multi-agency workforce:
+The EITP Work Stream Four TIP Project had five business areas that it concentrated on for training the multi-agency workforce:

 - Community & Voluntary